Netcracker/KubeMarine/documentation/internal/Hardening.md

 type: kubernetes.io/service-account-token
 ```

-### Mount the token thorugh secrets
+### Mount the Token Through Secrets

-Edit POD specification and mount the secret as volume to the pod as below -
+Edit the POD specification and mount the secret as a volume to the pod as follows.

 ```yaml
 ...